deborahgrbac/Introduction-to-Text-Analyisis-with-Python/README.md

 This repository of Jupyter notebooks was designed by the educators at ITHAKA's Constellate project.
 The project was sunset on July 1, 2025.
 These notebooks are Open Educational Resources (OER), free for re-use under a Creative Commons CC BY License.
 This repository and this readme file have been modified by Deborah Grbac for internal use at Università Cattolica del Sacro Cuore di Milano, email: deborah.grbac@unicatt.it

-CC BY License Logo

-Creating a copy of these notebooks
+How to create a copy of these notebooks:

 These notebooks may be downloaded with your browser or cloned using git software.

 Download these notebooks in your browser